bmrb-io/rcs/README.md

   -images: stores images produced by other code\
   \
   \

+## Installation

+All code was built and run in Python 3.8.0
+Installed python packages and their versions can be found in requirements.txt

 ## Running:

 All figures can be found already made in images.
 To recreate them: \